nojsja/electron-re/README.md

 #### V. Instruction 3: ChildProcessPool
 -----
-> Working with ProcessHost, remember to check "Instruction 4".
+>Used in Nodejs/Electron project, working with ProcessHost, remember to check "Instruction 4".

 Multi-process helps to make full use of multi-core CPU, let's see some differences between multi-process and multi-thread: